 When needing additional requirements within the same textbox, use the ‘Enter’ key to separate requirements.

-NOTE: Do not use the ‘Enter’ key to simply move
+NOTE: Do not use the ‘Enter’ key to simply move to the next line.
+Any text on a new line will be treated as an individual requirement.

 Single Measurement Single Requirement